 About Manastash: Our literary magazine was started in 1989 by Joseph Powell and Shannon Hopkins, a graduate student at the time and now an instructor at Yakima Valley Community College.
 Our first issue came out in 1990, and an annual collection of student literature has been published ever since.
 An archive of all past issues can be found in Central’s library.
 We have published poems, short stories, critical essays, and creative non-fiction.
 Early editions contained pictures of art work by Central students, and one of the pieces was usually chosen for the cover.

 Manastash Practicum: With a faculty advisor, students select, arrange, and see through to publication the writing in this magazine.
 We have two Practicum Courses—one for the editing and sequencing offered in winter quarter, one for the layout and design in spring.
 The magazine is perfect-bound, from 48-64 pages.
-This year’s faculty advisor for the selection and arrangement of creative work is Professor Katharine Whitcomb.
-The advisor for the layout and design course is Professor Lisa Norris.
+This year’s faculty advisor for the selection and arrangement of creative work is Lecturer Xavier Cavazos.
+The advisor for the layout and design course is Professor Lisa Norrs.

 Mail submissions to:

 Central Washington University

 Ellensburg, WA 98926-7558

 Or bring them to:Department of English